Table of Contents

 The APA (American Psychiatric Association) defines psychosis as the presence of both hallucinations and delusions.
 Drug induced psychosis can put the individual at great risk of causing harm to themselves or others, as they are often not aware or perceptive of the world around them.
 Crystal meth psychosis can last for a period of a few days up to a few months in more severe cases.

-Like any withdrawal symptoms, experience may vary from individual to individual.
+Like any withdrawal symptoms, severity may vary from individual to individual.
 Generally, meth induced psychosis symptoms may include:

 - Hallucinations (auditory, visual, olfactory, tactile, or gustatory)